einarwh/experiments-in-powerblog/content/draft/toe-tags-for-json-blobs.md

 In a statically typed language, the value will typically be represented by some _type_ when it is involved in anything interesting.
 When the interesting work is done, we serialize the value into JSON to persist it.
 As such, a JSON document is a value put on hold, halted at some particular point in time.
 (JSON is a serialization format, after all.)

 Later, when we want to work with the value again, we deserialize it back into an instance of a type again.
 But types, alas, can moving targets.
 They may be great contracts for a single point in time, but as we all know, the defining feature of time is that it passes.
 As it does, the type faces a conundrum.
 Should it stand still - which is what good contracts do - or go with the flow?
 Most chose the latter.
 In most applications, the type only exists in its latest incarnation.
-But for the halted values, the serialized JSON, the situation may be differnt.
+But for the halted values, the serialized JSON, the situation may be different.
 It may very well be that our JSON document was serialized from an instance of type T, and now we try to deserialize it into an instance of a slightly different type T'.

 For instance, say we have a class representing something sad and enterprisey, like a customer.
 In its original conception, at time t<sub>0</sub>, it may look something like this.